 The Guinean rainforests, spanning several countries in west Africa, is a biodiversity hotspot and has the greatest diversity of primates in the world – it is home to 60 species and sub-species, 46 of which are endemic (found nowhere else on Earth).

 Between 2001 and 2014, it is estimated that Ghana lost 7,000km2 of forest, or about 10% of its entire tree cover.
 Approximately one-quarter of that deforestation was connected to the chocolate industry.
 In Côte d’Ivoire, it is estimated that 57% of land cultivated for cocoa outside certified sources originates from primary forest*.

 Download our bespoke five-lesson packs by clicking on the buttons below:

 To help you plan this five-lesson programme into your school year, we have created a summary of the learning objectives and UK curriculum links for this topic, please click below.

-On June 23rd 2021, join Born Free and some very special guests for a 60 minute panel discussion looking at how our actions can have global consequences and how we can each make more sustainable choices.
-This will be followed by 45 minutes of action planning and advice for pupils wishing to start their own campaign.
+On June 23rd 2021, Born Free was joined by some very special guests for a 60 minute panel discussion looking at how our actions can have global consequences and how we can each make more sustainable choices.

 An opportunity for students to learn about the issues surrounding chocolate production, including social and environmental sustainability, the impact on people and human-wildlife conflict.